lukelpg/lukelpg/README.md

 ### I’m currently in my 3rd year at Queen's University pursing a degree in Mechatronics and Robotics Engineering
 ### The latest personal project I have been working on is a 2D tile-based game in C++
-### I just switched to the Autonomy subteam on the Queen's Autodrive team
+### I just joined the Autonomy sub team on the Queen's Autodrive team and was previously on the System Integration sub team

 ### Pronouns: he/him
 ### Fun fact: I windsurf!